How Digital Marketing is used in e-commerce for startups-2022?

 - You might also consider Urbis and Simple KPI.

 Although running marketing campaigns won’t guarantee your online store’s success, it is a great way for you to get your brand out there to potential customers who are not yet within your reach.
 You can increase the brand awareness of your store by creating unique digital marketing campaigns.
-Remember that marketing campaigns for startups should encourage, reward, and invite customers to engage with Brisk Logic.
+Remember that marketing campaigns fore-commerce for startups should encourage, reward, and invite customers to engage with Brisk Logic.
 Your marketing efforts will reap the rewards if you keep building relationships.